ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   Also called a JSON value.

 Object:
+: A JSON object as defined in {{-json}}.
-: Used in its generic sense, e.g., for programming language objects.
+  Never used in its generic sense, e.g., for programming language objects.
-  When a JSON Object as defined in {{-json}} is meant, we specifically say JSON Object.

 Member:
-: A key/value pair in a JSON object.
+: A name/value pair in a JSON object.
 (Not itself a JSON value.)

+Name:
+: The name in a name/value pair constituting a member.
+(Also known as "key", "tag", or "label".)

 Element:
 : An item in an array.
 (Also used with a distinct meaning in XML